 4. People gathering in Shibuya

-As mentioned above, famous places for gathering around Tokyo for Halloween cosplay are Shibuya, Kawasaki, Harajyuku and Omotesando.
+As mentioned above, famous places for gathering around Tokyo for Halloween cosplay are Shibuya, Kawasaki, Harajuku and Omotesando.

-In particular, the main road became a car-free zone for people enjoying Halloween in Shibuya last year (2016), so the road might be offered exclusively for costuming pedestrians this Halloween as well.
+In particular, the main road has become a car-free zone for people enjoying Halloween in Shibuya in recent years, so the road might be offered exclusively for costuming pedestrians this Halloween as well.
 People have started to get together at scramble crossing since around 2011.
 There was a slight trend of celebrating Halloween by cosplaying among some people at Shibuya before this time, but since then the number of people coming to celebrate here has skyrocketed.
 These events are said to be caused by the spread and popularity of SNS like Twitter because people enjoy both watching and posting photos of their cosplay on SNS and sharing them with their friends.
 People start to gather at scramble crossing around 5 pm after finishing work or school.
 If you want to fully enjoy Halloween with them, prepare to head over at around this time, but be prepared for crazy crowds.

 5. Partying on Halloween